vuestorefront/vue-storefront/README.md

 ## Other platforms
 Vue Storefront is platform agnostic which means it can be connected to virtually any CMS.
 Please take a look at [Pimcore bridge](https://github.com/DivanteLtd/coreshop-vsbridge) to give you an idea of how other platforms can be connected.
 Any support for integrating Prestashop, Shopify ... - much appreciated.

+## Concerns when hosting
+When hosting VueStorefront there are some challenges, especially around NodeJS, you should be aware of.
+Server Side Rendering can suffer from memory leaks because of suboptimal code.
+More on how to avoid these for VueJS can be ready in [this article](https://vuejs.org/v2/cookbook/avoiding-memory-leaks.html).
+We also recommend reading about [VueJS best practices](https://blog.usejournal.com/vue-js-best-practices-c5da8d7af48d).

+ On the server we advice to run [PM2](http://pm2.keymetrics.io/) which offers features to keep your NodeJS application stable.
+When hosting on Kubernetes the checks and memory limits can be leveraged to kill unhealthy containers.

 ## Contributing

 If you like the idea behind Vue Storefront and want to become a contributor - do not hesitate and check our [list of the active issues](https://github.com/DivanteLtd/vue-storefront/issues) or contact us directly via contributors@vuestorefront.io.